nasa/cumulus/docs/upgrade-notes/upgrade-task-file-schemas.md

 Thus, when performing bulk granule operations which pass granules from the database into a Cumulus workflow, it was possible for there to be schema validation failures depending on which task was used to start the workflow and its particular schema.

-In order to rectify this situation, [CUMULUS-2388](https://bugs.earthdata.nasa.gov/browse/CUMULUS-2388) was filed and addressed to create a common granule files schema between nearly all of the Cumulus tasks (exceptions discussed below).
+In order to rectify this situation, [CUMULUS-2388](https://bugs.earthdata.nasa.gov/browse/CUMULUS-2388) was filed and addressed to create a common granule files schema between nearly all of the Cumulus tasks (exceptions discussed below) and the Cumulus database.
 The following documentation explains the manual changes you need to make to your deployment in order to be compatible with the updated files schema.

 ## Updated files schema